macewanCS/395labw17thurs/BeardedMonkeys.md

-# We are BeardedMokeys LOL
+# We are BeardedMonkeys LOL

 ## Members
 - Hafiz Temuri